-Thousands flee three swift-moving California blazes
+California wildfire advances on Malibu, one of three large blazes

 PARADISE, Calif.
-(Reuters) - Three fast-moving wildfires burned in California on Friday morning, including one that spurred the evacuation of 75,000 homes near a city that was still reeling from a mass shooting.
+(Reuters) - Three wind-whipped wildfires burned in California on Friday morning, including one that spurred the evacuation of 75,000 homes near a city that was still reeling from a mass shooting.

 Voluntary evacuations of 75,000 homes were called for because of the Woolsey Fire that affected parts of Thousand Oaks in Ventura County northwest of Los Angeles, the site of a shooting massacre this week.

-A former U.S. Marine combat veteran opened fire in a bar packed with college students in the town on Wednesday night, killing 12 people and stunning a leafy community with a reputation for safety.
+A former U.S. Marine combat veteran opened fire in a bar packed with college students in the town on Wednesday night, killing 12 people and stunning a community with a reputation for safety.

 An evacuation site was at capacity at the Thousand Oaks Teen Center, which had also served as a family assistance and reunification site following the shooting.

-Several evacuation sites were issuing protective masks for citizens, Ventura County Emergency Services said.
+Several evacuation centers were issuing protective masks for citizens, Ventura County Emergency Services said.
+Many schools were closed in Ventura and Los Angeles counties.

+Parts of the oceanside city of Malibu, about 30 miles (48 km) west of downtown Los Angeles, were under evacuation orders, local media reported.

-The Woolsey blaze was also burning in parts of Los Angeles County, where mandatory evacuation orders were given Friday morning south of U.S. Highway 101, the Los Angeles County Fire Department said.
+The Woolsey blaze also affected parts of Los Angeles County, where mandatory evacuation orders were in effect as of Friday morning south of U.S. Highway 101, the Los Angeles County Fire Department said.

+“Immediate” mandatory evacuations were set for canyons east and close to Malibu, said a post on Twitter by Malibu Search Rescue just before 7 a.m.
+PT (1500 GMT), which added: “Do not wait!”

-The fire had jumped Highway 101 in several places, including Calabasas and Agoura Hills, and was moving southwards toward coastal Malibu, Malibu Search and Rescue said in a post on Twitter.
-Parts of that major freeway were closed in Los Angeles and Ventura counties, fire officials said.
+The fire had jumped Highway 101 in several places and was moving southwards coastal Malibu.
+Parts of that major freeway were closed in Los Angeles and Ventura counties, officials said.

 The fire ignited Thursday afternoon south of the city of Simi Valley, Ventura County officials said.

-Also burning in Ventura County was the Hill Fire, which had torched 10,000 acres (4047 hectares) by Thursday night, fire officials said.
+Also burning in Ventura County was the Hill Fire, which had torched 10,000 acres (4047 hectares) by Thursday night, officials said.

+In Northern California, the Camp Fire had more than tripled in size to 70,000 acres (2838 hectares) and was 5 percent contained, California Department of Forestry and Fire Protection (Cal Fire) officials said at a briefing on Friday morning, adding those estimates were preliminary.

-In Northern California, the Camp Fire advanced rapidly to the outskirts of the city of Chico early on Friday, forcing thousands to flee after it left the nearby town of Paradise in ruins, California fire officials said.
+The blaze advanced rapidly to the outskirts of the city of Chico early on Friday, forcing thousands to flee after it left the nearby town of Paradise in ruins, Cal Fire said.

-Evacuation notices were set for homes on the east side of Chico, a city of about 93,000 people about 90 miles (145 km) north of Sacramento.
+Evacuation notices were set for homes on the east side of Chico, a city of about 93,000 people about 90 miles north of Sacramento.

 The Chico Fire Department said: “Firefighters continue to actively engage the fire in order to protect life and property.”